INDITEK-eco-evo-Model/indicios2.0/README.md

 This work was funded by national research grant PID2023-152076NB-I00  (INDICIOS project) from the Spanish government.
 The model is further explained in the publication: INDITEK-2.0: A Bayesian inverse eco-evolutionary modelling framework for reconstructing Phanerozoic biodiversity; https://doi.org/10.1101/2025.08.22.671786

-This version is written in Python 3.14.
+This version is written in Python 3.9.18 and tested with 3.8.12.

 # How to run the model: